-Debt outstanding and required debt service for MSA tax-supported debt for the past five fiscal years and projections for the next ten fiscal years are shown in Graph 7 on the next page.
-In fiscal year 2016 MSA expects to issue \$320.0 million in Baltimore City Public School Construction and Revitalization Revenue bonds with the proceeds being used for the plan year 1 renovation and replacement of Baltimore City Public Schools.
+Debt outstanding and required debt service for MSA tax-supported debt for the past five fiscal years and projections for the next 10 fiscal years are shown in Graph 7 on the next page.
+In fiscal year 2018 MSA expects to sell \$520.0 million in Baltimore City Public School Construction and Revitalization Revenue bonds with the proceeds being used for the balance of plan year 1 renovation and replacement of Baltimore City Public Schools.